 01 of 05

 Alfajores are a passion for South Americans and with good reason.
 Once you have tasted a good one, it is hard not to become obsessed with them.
 I try them everywhere I go, always searching for the best one.
 Alfajores are sandwich cookies: they have two crispy, not too sweet cookies and a filling of dulce de leche, a caramelized milk confection.

 02 of 05

-Everyone loves this cake.
+Everyone loves tres leches cake.
 It's a sponge cake drenched in a mixture of cream, evaporated milk, and condensed milk, and then iced with meringue or whipped cream and fresh fruit.
 It's so popular in Latin America that you can find many variations of it, with extra ingredients such as coconut, chocolate, rum, or dulce de leche.

 03 of 05